Amazon to New York City: Fuggedaboutit!

-(Reuters) - Amazon.com Inc will not move forward with plans to build a headquarters in New York after rising opposition from local politicians, the third most-valuable public U.S. company said in on Thursday.
+(Reuters) - Amazon.com Inc will not move forward with plans to build a headquarters in New York after rising opposition from local politicians, one of the world’s most valuable companies said in a statement on Thursday.

-Amazon’s search for a second headquarters, which it described as HQ2, was deemed a massive, year-long public relations success, garnering worldwide publicity and interest from cities across the United States.

-But its choice of New York ran into immediate criticism in the U.S. financial capital from potential neighbors in the Queens neighborhood it chose and for billions of dollars in tax breaks.

 The company said it will not reopen the search process “at this time.
 We will proceed as planned in Northern Virginia and Nashville, and we will continue to hire and grow across our 17 corporate offices and tech hubs in the U.S. and Canada.”